Kidney donor stories: This story by living donor can shock!

 Confession #2: Kidney donation transformed me unbelievably!

-Effective stress management can help aspiring kidney donors donate their precious organ, as it did to me.
+Effective stress management can help aspiring kidney donors donate their precious organs, as it did to me.

 How to manage stress before kidney donation surgery?